children's books, self publishing

 To choose a book size please visit here: Set Trim Size, Bleed, and Margins (amazon.com)

 Once you pick your size, you must setup your file.
-Now I sadly have not done this in a while, as I just keep copying my same setup.
-So I suggest visiting here to see for yourself anything I may have missed.
+I suggest visiting here to see for yourself anything I may have missed.
 The link brings you to amazons own set up page with videos and lots of help.

 If you want to simply press on, please open your word document and set up the page size.
 The image below shows where to go.
 When you setup your word file, you have to set margins up for bleed.
 Bleed is the how the image goes to the edge of page so when book is trimmed there is no white or missing images.
 Later you will see the bleed when you do a preview in kdp when proofing your book.
 But that is much later, lets return to setup!
 Follow the image below and set up your book.
 Most of the time it is picking a size and adding .125 to the page.